andrazznidar/bbb-player/README.md

 1. Serve a single web page with all the meetings with `python bbb-player.py -s`
 1. Open a modern web browser and play the downloaded meeting on `http://localhost:5000/`.
    ![Favourite-meeting](https://user-images.githubusercontent.com/8482843/111150619-9a915c80-858e-11eb-9bd9-e256e8272acf.png)
 1. When done press `CTRL+C` in the system console to stop the local server.
-And `deactivate` to exit the virtual env
+And `deactivate` to exit the virtual env if you enabled it.

 ## Combining